Max Planck Research Groups

 Dr. Katharina Höfer

 RNA`s simple chemical composition - generally built from only four different nucleotides – stands in stark contrast to its highly complex functionality.
 To date, more than 160 chemical modifications are known that alter the function or stability of RNA molecules.
-Focusing primarily on the model organism Escherichia coli, the Höfer lab studies the epitranscriptomic mechanisms of gene regulation based on NAD-capped RNAs in bacteria.
+Focusing primarily on the model organism Escherichia coli, our lab studies the epitranscriptomic mechanisms of gene regulation based on NAD-capped RNAs in bacteria.
 To identify novel and important connections between redox biology, gene expression and regulation they are combining cell biological, biochemical, structural, chemical and bioinformatic approaches.